Recommendations

 See the world in focus: five must-see photography collections

-While snapping selfies and our daily lives has become second nature, dive deeper into the art and history of photography at one of these museums and galleries.
+While snapping selfies in our daily lives has become second nature, dive deeper into the art and history of photography at one of these museums and galleries.

-Want to learn about the fascinating history and art of photography?
+Want to learn about the fascinating history and artistry behind photography?
 We've highlighted five museums and galleries across the UK with brilliant collections and exhibitions dedicated to the image-making medium.

 Looking to make savings too?
 Pack a National Art Pass to get great benefits at every venue.